 When it comes to automation, though, Trello offers plenty of options, mostly through its use of the “butler,” which you can access from a button next to the menu.

 Click on that, and you’ll be greeted with a screen that lets you pick all kinds of automation options.
 You’ll be able to have a card move on one board when another board’s card is moved, or have cards created at specific times; the possibilities are many and diverse.

 Going through all these options is beyond the scope of a beginner’s guide, but there’s plenty of room for experimentation.
 Just make sure to use a blank board before doing anything drastic.

 So far the subject of power-ups — Trello’s extensions — has come up several times.
-This is because they are ridiculously useful things to have, but they come with a major caveat in that you can only have one on a free account.
-Should you decide to pay for Trello ,you can use as many as you’d like, so it’s an all or nothing kinda thing.
+This is because they are ridiculously useful things to have seeing as they greatly expand Trello’s feature-set.

 Activating power-ups is as easy as going into the menu for board-wide ones or to the back of any card for card-specific extensions.
 From there, you can easily navigate the power-up menu and find all the goodies you’re looking for.